neondatabase/website/content/docs/guides/branching-refresh.md

 ---
 title: Refresh a branch
-subtitle: Refresh a branch using the Neon API
+subtitle: Learn how to refresh a Neon branch using the Neon API.
 enableTableOfContents: true
 ---

-This guide describes how to refresh a Neon branch using the Neon API.

-When you create a branch in Neon, you get a copy-on-write clone of your data that reflects the current state of the parent branch, but what can you do if your branch becomes stale?
-For example, changes are made to the parent branch that you would like reflected in your development branch, or your branch is about to age out of the point-in-time restore window (the history that is shared with the parent branch), which will take up additional storage.
-Ideally, you want to refresh your branch but not the branch's compute endpoint, whose connection details are already configured in your application or workflow.
+When you create a branch in Neon, you get a copy-on-write clone of your data that reflects the current state of the parent branch, but what do you do if your branch becomes stale?
+For example, changes are made to the parent branch that you would like reflected in your development branch, or your branch has aged out of the point-in-time restore window (the history that is shared with the parent branch), using additional storage.
+Ideally, you want to refresh your branch but not the branch's compute endpoint, whose connection details are already configured in your application or toolchain.

 Currently, there isn't a single command that refreshes branch, but you can do so using a combination of Neon API calls.
-The procedure outline below does the following:
+The procedure described below performs the following steps:

 1. Creates a new up-to-date branch without a compute endpoint
 2. Moves the compute endpoint from your current branch to the new branch
 3. Deletes the old branch

-The API calls that perform these steps can be combined into a single script, which is provided at the end of the guide.
+These steps can be combined into a single script, which is provided at the end of the guide.

 <Admonition type="important">
-This method does not preserve or merge data or schema changes on your current branch to the new branch.
-This type of merge is not supported, although you can migrate schema changes from one branch to another manually or using a third part tool that supports migrations, but this is outside the scope of this guide.
+This method does not preserve schema or data changes on your current branch.
 </Admonition>

 ## Before you begin

 You require the following:

 - A Neon API key.
-For information about obtaining one, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
+For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
 - The `project_id` for your Neon project.
 You can obtain a `project_id` using the [List projects](https://api-docs.neon.tech/reference/listprojects) method, or you can find it in the Neon Console, on the your project's **Settings** page.
-- The `branch_id` for the branch you want to refresh.
+- The `branch_id` of the current branch.
 You can obtain a `branch_id` using the [List branches](https://api-docs.neon.tech/reference/listprojectbranches) method, or you can find it in the Neon Console, on the your project's **Branches** page.
-- The `endpoint_id` of the compute endpoint associated with your current branch.
+- The `endpoint_id` of the compute endpoint associated with the current branch.
 You can obtain an `endpoint_id` using the [List endpoints](https://api-docs.neon.tech/reference/listprojectendpoints) method, or you can find it in the Neon Console, on the **Branches** page.
 An `endpoint_id` has an `ep-` prefix.

 ## Create a new up-to-date branch without a compute endpoint

 A [Create branch](https://api-docs.neon.tech/reference/createprojectbranch) request creates a branch without a compute endpoint by default.
 The only required parameter is your Neon `project_id`.
 The `project_id` value used in the example below is `purple-bar-16090093`.
-Your `project_id` will differ but have a similar format.
-You must also set the `$NEON_API_KEY` variable or replace `$NEON_API_KEY` with an actual key.
+You must also set the `$NEON_API_KEY` variable or replace `$NEON_API_KEY` with an actual API key.

 ```curl
 curl --request POST \